-(A) General Rule:
+(A) General Rule [Sec 31(2)]

-A taxable person supplying services can issue an invoice before or after the provision of services within the time prescribed in Sec 31 of CGST Act read with Rule 47 of CGST Rules.
-As per rule 47 the prescribed time limit for issuing the invoices is 30 days from the date of supply of services, except in the case of services supplied by an insurer or a banking company or a financial institution including a non-banking financial company or a telecom operator.
+A taxable person supplying services can issue an invoice before or after the provision of services but within the time prescribed in section 31 read with rule 47.
+As per rule 47, the prescribed time limit for issuing the invoices is 30 days from the date of supply of services.